Pinku-creator/RPS-Game/README.md

 # RPS-Game
-The First JavaScript Project - Rock Paper Scissor Game Play with computer.
-Let's see the count of Winning Want to play in Mobile ?
+The First JavaScript Project - Rock Paper Scissor Game Let's see the count of Winning
+Want to play in Mobile ?
 Carry on, It's Responsive.

 # Description